2 or more items

 receive a 5% discount !

 Science has been researching Lion's Mane mushrooms for several decades now, but barely scratched the surface so far.
-Below we've listed the main targets in Lion's Mane research*.
+Below we've listed the main targets in research*.

 Take notice: this list should not be interpreted as a list of medical claims !
 For an extensive background click here ( page opens in new window ).

-Given that our immune system is the core of our health this is a very important subject - allergies, infections, auto-immune diseases and many old-age problems are all immune-related.
+Considering that our immune system is the core of our health this is a very important property - allergies, inflammations, infections, auto-immune diseases and many old-age health issues are all immune-related.
 Also see our dedicated article about the immune system.

 The full article can be read here.

-The NGF inducing bioactives in Lion's Mane also appear to work on other areas of the brain, including areas that are related to Rett syndrome and bipolar disorder.
-Menopausal problems also include a mental element.
-Stress and/or anxiety are usually a precipitating factor in all of these and might negatively affect the levels of NGF.
+The NGF / BDNF-inducing bioactives in Lion's Mane also appear to have an effect on other areas of the brain, including areas that are related to Rett syndrome and bipolar disorder.
+Like, the menopause and obesity also include a mental element.
+Stress and/or anxiety are usually a precipitating factor in these and might negatively affect the levels of NGF.

-We quote from a recent clinical trial (2010; duration: 4 weeks) performed with 30 women in the menopausal age: [...]
+We quote from a recent case study (2010; duration: 4 weeks) performed with 30 women in the menopausal age: [...]
 "Concentration", "irritating" and "anxious" tended to be lower than the placebo group.
 Our results show that HE intake has the possibility to reduce depression and anxiety and these results suggest a different mechanism from NGF-enhancing action of H. erinaceus.[...]".

 The full article can be read here

-However, just like with other medicinal mushrooms, because Lion's Mane has immune-balancing properties, it should not be used together with immune-suppressants, like those prescribed after a transplant.
+Mushroom extracts with a high level of beta-glucans should never be used together with immune-suppressants, like those prescribed after a transplant.

-Hericium erinaceus, Lion's Mane, anti-diabetic, NGF (Nerve Growth Factor), immune support, anti-anxiety, anti-gastritis, anti-ulcer
+Hericium erinaceus, Lion's Mane, BDNF, NGF (Nerve Growth Factor), erinacine, hericenone

 Immunological effects of 39 mushroom supplements compared. [source]